dainst/arachne4/frontend/README.md

 export LC_NUMERIC="en_US.UTF-8" && npm run e2e
 ```

 to run the e2e tests matching the filename pattern `e2e/*.spec.js`.
-Precondition for this to work is that you have the `dist` dir that gets served at `localhost:8082`, as is the case when you run `npm start`.
+Precondition for this to work is that you have the `dist` dir that gets served at `localhost:8080` by defaiöt, as is the case when you run `npm start`.

 ### Server Configuration